Skip to content

 Targeting Specific Fix Types

-# Only apply select_related fixes
+# Only apply N+1 fixes

-python manage.py fix_queries --url /api/books/ --fix-type select_related --apply
+python manage.py fix_queries --url /api/books/ --issue-type n_plus_one --apply

-# Only apply index-related fixes
+# Only apply duplicate-query TODO comments

-python manage.py fix_queries --url /api/books/ --fix-type meta_index --apply
+python manage.py fix_queries --url /api/books/ --issue-type duplicate_query --apply

-# Apply multiple specific fix types
+# Apply multiple types

 python manage.py fix_queries --url /api/books/ \